← All Articles

 How long is a Tuckasegee River float trip?

 Most Tuckasegee floats are full-day trips, given the drive from Blue Ridge, GA — a 7:00 AM departure from Atlanta reaches the meeting point by about 9:00 AM.
 Half-day floats are available, but most anglers choose full-day to make the travel worthwhile.
-Some stay in Blue Ridge or Bryson City the night before.
+Some stay in Blue Ridge or Bryson City the night before to compress the day.

 How many fish do you catch on a Tuckasegee float?

 On a strong delayed-harvest day, expect 15–40 trout, with most fish 10–14 inches; some days top 50.
-Late in the DH season, post-stocking holdover days may produce fewer fish (8–12) but a bigger average size.
+Late in the DH season, post-stocking holdover days may produce fewer fish (8–12) but a bigger average size, with 16–18 inch holdovers and the occasional 20+ inch fish.
 The heavy stocking makes the Tuck a reliable numbers fishery.

 How many anglers per drift boat on the Tuckasegee?